Participatory democracy: The Citizens Convention for Climate in France (2019)

-The UK Climate Assembly (2020)

-The UK held the UK Climate Assembly in 2020 to discuss climate change following the Extinction Rebellion.
-The framing question asked how the UK should approach reaching net zero greenhouse gas emissions by 2050.
-Rather than functioning as a legislative body (as the CCC in France) it was more of an advisory body with stricter rules of engagement.
-In it, 108 citizens deliberated for over four months, resulting in more than 50 recommendations outlined in a 556-page report, which advised the government's next steps in mitigating climate change.

 Effects of social media

 In recent years, social media has led to changes in the conduct of participatory democracy.
 Citizens with differing points of view are able to join conversations, mainly through the use of hashtags.
 To promote public interest and involvement, local governments have started using social media to make decisions based on public feedback.
 Users have also organised online committees to highlight local needs and appoint budget delegates who work with the citizens and city agencies.

 The Occupy movement

 Participatory democracy was a notable feature of the Occupy movement in 2011.
 "Occupy camps" around the world made decisions based on the outcome of working groups where every protester had a say.
 These decisions were then aggregated by general assemblies.
 This process combined equality, mass participation, and deliberation.

 Evaluation

 Strengths

 The most prominent argument for participatory democracy is its function of greater democratization.

 With participatory democracy, individuals or groups can realistically achieve their interests, "[providing] the means to a more just and rewarding society, not a strategy for preserving the status quo."

 Participatory democracy may also have an educational effect.
-Greater political participation can lead to the public to seeking to also make it higher quality in efficacy and depth: "the more individuals participate the better able they become to do so", an idea already promoted by Rousseau, Mill, and Cole.
+Greater political participation can help increase its efficacy and depth: "the more individuals participate the better able they become to do so", an idea already promoted by Rousseau, Mill, and Cole.
 Pateman emphasises this potential as it counteracts the widespread lack of faith in the capacity and capability of citizens to meaningfully participate, especially in societies with complex organisations.
 Joel D. Wolfe asserts his confidence that such models could be implemented even in large organizations, progressively diminishing state intervention.